defunSM/visualize-my-boot-time/README.md

 # visualize-my-boot-time
 A bokeh graph that details your linux boot time.
 Essentially this is just me wanting to play around with bokeh and create some pretty graphs.
 I usually like seeing how much time it takes for my laptop to boot and since numbers are great and all it would be cooler to see a visualization of the boot times.
 Since I usually keep a collection of the boot times I can feed a bunch of data to show how the boot time is changing over time and etc. Most likely the firmware, loader, kernel and userspace times will be graphed on a pie graph to visualize in spatial terms which part of the boot process it taking the most time.

+Use by running
+$ python vbt.py -a l

+This will show all the graphs like below.

 ![histogram graph](http://i.imgur.com/MPwbIQw.png)
 ![graph using bokeh](http://i.imgur.com/UbhYXBj.png)
 ![area graph](http://i.imgur.com/yX80rjA.png)